• Skip to primary navigation

 ★ What to Do If You See a Pet in a Parked Car

-OK, now that we've covered the Doggy Don'ts, let's look at some Doggy Do's!
-(I see you.)
+Now that we've covered the Doggy Don'ts, let's look at some Doggy Do's!
+(That's Do with one O, not two.)

 Keep Cool, fresh water available at ALL TIMES.